Introduces management development, focusing on how to identify development needs and the techniques involved in developing managers

 Originally, studies of leadership focused on the traits or behaviours of individuals occupying senior positions in organisations, and, as a result, leadership is often seen as an individual competence or a role.
 But leadership isn’t just about the qualities of a few, and isn’t always associated with a formal managerial role, although the leadership skills of chief executives and their teams are fundamentally important.

 As the twenty-first century business context is requiring organisations to become more agile, there’s been an increasing recognition that all employees, including middle managers, first-line supervisors, and front-line staff, need to be leaders at some level, although the aims and focus of leadership may change with the organisational level and differ from one organisation to another.
-This need for leadership across all organisational levels is highlighted in our research on sustainable organisation performance.

 What is an effective leadership style?